Darlington-Qaunt/Triangular-Arbitrage/README.md

 ```

 6\. **Visualization and Results Interpretation**
 A second script, visualize\_arbitrage.py, was developed to analyze and plot the results of each session.
-Using the stored CSV file, we generated the following key plots:
+Using the stored CSV file, I generated the following key plots:

 * Profit Over Time \- Visual trend of profit/loss across time intervals.
 * Profit Histogram \- Distribution of profitable vs. unprofitable opportunities.